Aikido Terms

 Hakama – Wide skirted pants worn over the gi.
 You will be expected to wear hakama (dark blue or black) after receiving the 6th kyu grade.

 (At Shindai Dojo the Hakama is an initial public indication of commitment.
-We recommend our students wear the hakama as soon as they can.)
+We recommend our students wear the hakama as soon as they can afford one.)

 Hanmi – The relaxed triangular stance of Aikido.
 It is stable yet flexible enough to move quickly in any direction.
 All technique begins, moves through and ends in hanmi.